kvz/lanyon/README.md

 So what we set out to do with Lanyon, is get the best of all worlds.
 We're doing so by:

-- Using Browsersync with Webpack middleware featuring Hot module reloading
+- Using Browsersync with Webpack middleware featuring Hot Module Reloading
-- Taking a sledge hammer :hammer: approach at getting a suitable Ruby to work on your system, traversing, docker, rbenv, rvm, brew, taking the first thing that can get us a working Ruby 2 install, installing all other dependencies locally
+- Taking a sledge hammer :hammer: approach at getting a suitable Ruby to work on your system, traversing, [Docker](https://www.docker.com), [rbenv](https://github.com/rbenv/rbenv), [RVM](https://rvm.io), and [Homebrew](http://brew.sh), taking the first method that can get us a working Ruby 2 install, and installing all other dependencies locally in `.lanyon`
-- Using Nodemon for md/html file-watching, kicking incremental Jekyll builds
+- Using Nodemon for `.md` / `.html` file-watching, kicking incremental Jekyll builds

+This enables you to locally have realtime refreshing assets (colors change in the browser as you save), and have much more reliable and performant content watching than Jekyll offers.
+It also gives us libsass (vs ruby sass), and can sync browsers on many devices in your office so that they'll follow along with what you are clicking on and scrolling down to.

+Normally these things take a ton of time, research and guidance to set up across your team and projects.
+By standardizing and coupling the tools involved, Lanyon makes this immediate and fun.

 Lanyon is geared towards developer convenience and as a bonus offers: